brittanyarthur/SentimentAnalysis/README.md

 -------------------------------------
 There are predicted keywords that will be used by the respondent to express which option they have selected.
 For example, if I ask "Do you like cookies or icecream more?" the one keyword set will be "cookies, cookie" for the first option and "icecream popsicles" for the second option.
 There may be a third option to express both with keywords such as "both either depends".

-I use a queue to count how many positive words there within a distance of 5 words for each option set.
+I use a queue to count how many positive words there are within a distance of 5 words for each word in each option set.
 For example, "I really enjoy cookies, they are great!" - the count for positive words surrounding the cookie option will increase by +2.

 At the end of the response, each option will have a score to represent how many positive words there are surrounding all keywords expressing that option.
 This count will be multiplied by 2.
 Each option will also have a frequency count representing the number of times a word for that option was mentioned in the response.